-Node.js has one of the biggest tech communities behind it and as a result it also has a colossal amount of toolset to choose from for whatever project you’re working on.
-Small tools are great but what happens when you’re building a large scale web application and you plan to maintain it for a long time?
+Node.js has one of the biggest tech communities behind it and as a result it also has a colossal amount of toolset to choose from for whatever project you are working on.
+Small tools are great but what happens when you are building a large scale web application and you plan to maintain it for a long time?

 MEAN stack comes to the rescue.
 MEAN stands for MongoDB, Express.js, Angular.js, Node.js.
 You see, all these are small tools that people have already built and if you put them together you get an amazingly productive and scalable fullstack framework to build your node.js application.

 Now that you know what the MEAN really is, you can just go ahead and build your own stack using the underlying tools.
-But don’t forget that having a community as big as the Node.js community, there’s always a small chance that whatever you’re building, there’s probably the same or at least a similar tool already built by someone else.
+But do not forget that having a community as big as the Node.js community, there is always a small chance that whatever you are building, there is probably the same or at least a similar tool already built by someone else.
 So, a rule of thumb, when working on a Node.js based project, is to look it up on npm (the Node.js dependency/project manager) first.